A Celebration of Huntington’s Victoria

 2013

-Accredited by the Australian Council on Healthcare Standards.
+Accredited by the Australian Council on Healthcare Standards for the first time.

 Provided NDIS services and participated in the NDIS Pilot Program in Barwon.